IMTorgOpenDataTools/sec-workflows/README.md

 ## TODO

-* run
-  - request update page
-  - determine if any target firms were updated
-  - use firms with new db call (select call for 8k or 10k) with latest point in time
-  - db is updated
-  - report is updated
-  - email notifications
 * automate: create config with topic (ACL) and list of associated xbrl tags (maybe across history of bank filings)
   - similarity ranking across xbrl tags
 * extractor